amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 We get `3n^2 + 2`.

-Again, when we have an asymptotic analysis, we drop all constants and leave the most significant term: `n^2`.
+Again, when we have an asymptotic analysis, we drop all constants and leave the most important term: `n^2`.
 So, in big O notation, it would be `O(n^2)`.

 We are using a counter variable to help us verify.
-The `hasduplicates` function has two loops.
+The `hasDuplicates` function has two loops.
 If we have an input of 4 words, it will execute the inner block 16 times.
 If we have 9, it will perform counter 81 times and so forth.

 ```js
 hasDuplicates([1,2,3,4]);